HewlettPackard/Docker-SimpliVity/ops/README.md

 - Ansible 2.2 and 2.3.
 Please note that the playbooks will not work with Ansible 2.4 due to an open defect https://github.com/ansible/ansible/issues/32000.
 Do not use Ansible 2.4 until this defect is fixed.
 - Docker EE 17.06 (tested with UCP 2.2.3 and 2.2.4 and DTR 2.4.0)
-- Red Hat Enterprise Linux 7.3 and 7.4
+- Red Hat® Enterprise Linux 7.3 and 7.4
 - VMWare ESXi 6.5.0 and vCenter 6.5.0
 - HPE SimpliVity OmniStack 3.7.1.60